 In a revival to commemorate its 25th anniversary, Lonely Planet tells the story of two friends during the height of the AIDS epidemic in America.
-While Carl is able to see beyond the confines of Jody’s map store, Jody refuses to acknowledge what’s happening.
+While Carl is able to see beyond the confines of Jody’s map store, Jody refuses to acknowledge what’s happening outside.
 In Lonely Planet, playwright Steven Dietz crafts a humorous and touching play about friendship, loss, and hope.

 STATEMENTS OF SURVIVAL SERIES